zoesolomon/cse15l-lab-reports/lab1.md

 If your computer already has VScode installed, proceed to [Step 2](https://github.com/zoesolomon/cse15l-lab-reports/blob/main/lab1.md#step-2-remotely-connecting)).

-I. Navigate to https://code.visualstudio.com/ and follow the instructions to download and install.
-(More information on starting VScode for Mac OSX here: https://code.visualstudio.com/docs/?dv=osx)
+I. Navigate to the [VSCODE website](https://code.visualstudio.com/) and follow the instructions to download and install.
+(More information on starting VScode for Mac OSX [here](https://code.visualstudio.com/docs/?dv=osx))

 ![Image](VSCODE_download.jpg)